 - medicare care

 - personal photographs

 Talk with the carer, because on leaving a placement, young people are allowed to keep any personal effects, clothing, equipment such as wheelchairs or furniture that may have been purchased for them while in care.

-In addition to Centrelink and other benefits, those who left statutory care for independence aged 15 or older may be eligible for financial assistance from FACS.
+In addition to Centrelink and other benefits, those who left statutory care for independence aged 15 or older may be eligible for financial assistance from DCJ.
 Refer to the Guidelines for the provision of assistance after leaving care.